SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

 cf deploy
 ```

-Once the deployment is finished, you are good to go and the integration with SAP Identity Authentication should be working as expected.
+Once the deployment has finished, you are good to go and the integration with SAP Identity Authentication should be working as expected.
 In your **Service Instances** you should now see a new instance of type **identity** and plan **application**, which has a **Service Binding** to your Backend Service.

 [<img src="./images/IAS_InstanceCf.png" width="700" />](./images/IAS_InstanceCf.png?raw=true)

 **Details**

-Below, you can find the Service Instance definition (which is part of the Deployment Descriptor Extension file) of the SAP Cloud Identity Service Instance being created.
+Below, you can find the Service Instance definition (which is part of the Deployment Descriptor Extension) of the SAP Cloud Identity Service Instance being created.

 ```yaml
 # SAP Cloud Identity Service Instance